|

 When you get the car it is a good idea to give the car a complete going over.
 Replace all fluids (oil, brake fluid, diff., coolant).
 Oil/grease the hinges, u-joints, trunnions, etc. Give it a full tune up (new plugs, ignition wires, dist. cap, points, check timing, etc.).
 Change all filters, hoses, belts and pads.
 Having everything that wears out replaced will ensure your car getting off on the right foot.
 This will cost around $150 for you to do or a couple of hundred for someone else to do it.
 You might consider rebuilding the carb(s) also.
 It can make a huge difference!

-If the car has been sitting for a while, the brakes and clutch will probably have problems.
+If the car has been sitting for a while, the hydraulic systems of the brakes and clutch will probably have problems.
 Repairs are relatively straightforward but MUST be fixed.
 Safety is paramount.

 The